Know Your Rights: Immigration & Students

 Will the U.S. government conduct immigration enforcement actions on my school campus?

-USUALLY NO. The United States government has a policy that generally prohibits immigration enforcement actions on or directed towards school campuses.
+USUALLY NO. The United States government has guidance that generally limits immigration enforcement actions on or directed towards school campuses.
 The types of schools covered by this policy include primary, secondary, and post-secondary schools such as colleges and universities as well as licensed daycare centers, pre-schools, school bus stops, and any school-related activity or event.

 What do you mean by an “immigration enforcement action”?

-Immigration enforcement actions are actions taken by U.S. Immigration Customs Enforcement (ICE), and U.S. Customs and Border Protection (CBP) officers.
+Federal immigration enforcement actions are actions taken by U.S. Immigration Customs Enforcement (ICE), U.S. Customs and Border Protection (CBP), or Homeland Security Investigations (HSI) officers.
 Examples of such actions include searches, interviews, surveillance for immigration purposes, and arrests.

 What is a “safe haven” or “safe zone” school district policy?